GraphiteEditor/Graphite/editor/src/messages/tool/common_functionality/gizmos/README.md

-gizmo_registry.rs    which parameters get gizmos, declared as data generic_gizmos/      the mechanics: hit-testing, hover/drag, overlays, writing the input gizmo_behaviors.rs   the shape-specific half, and the only place node geometry belongs gizmo_manager.rs     picks the right handler for the selected layer
+gizmo_registry.rs    which parameters get gizmos, declared as data generic_gizmos/      the mechanics: hit-testing, hover/drag, overlays, writing the input gizmo_behaviors.rs   the shape-specific half, and the only place node geometry belongs gizmo_manager.rs     builds a handler per selected layer and routes events to it
 ```

 The generic layer always owns the hover/drag state machine, arbitration between overlapping gizmos,